|| Support Staff|

 Hometown: Greeley, Colo.

-Scott Lacefield begins his second year at Texas Tech in 2011-2012.
-He came to Texas Tech from The University of Texas at Arlington after spending two years as the Sports Information Director for the Mavericks while overseeing the sports of volleyball, baseball and serving as the department's webmaster.
+Scott Lacefield begins his fourth year at Texas Tech in 2013-2014.
+He came to Texas Tech from The University of Texas at Arlington after spending two years as the Sports Information Director for the Mavericks while overseeing the sports of baseball and volleyball and serving as the department's webmaster.

 He came to UT Arlington from Seward County Community College, where he served four years as the sports information director covering seven nationally-ranked programs.
 While at Seward County, Lacefield was responsible for the athletic department's marketing and promotions, annual fundraising initiatives, Saints Booster Club memberships, athletic department website, photography, game-night basketball posters, game notes and design and production of six-annual media guides.